 Not all hallucinogens will cause a physical withdrawal; however, withdrawal symptoms are possible for some hallucinogens.
 Because many of these hallucinogens do not cause physical withdrawals, their risk for physical dependence is very low.
 With this said, hallucinogen use disorder does create long-term effects on the brain, and therefore this class of drugs is deemed psychological addiction.
 PCP is explicitly known to have withdrawal

 effects, which include headaches, sweating and severe cravings.
 The following are general withdrawal side effects that can occur:

-Seeking Help for Hallucinogen Use Disorder
+Seeking Help for Hallucinogen Addiction

 There are currently no FDA-approved medications to treat hallucinogen withdrawal symptoms.
-Individuals need to enter a treatment facility where the staff is trained in providing treatment and care for individuals who are exhibiting psychosis and false perceptions of reality that are associated with hallucinogen abuse.
+Individuals need to enter a treatment facility where the staff is trained in providing treatment and care for individuals who are exhibiting psychosis and false perceptions of reality that are associated with hallucinogen addiction.
 Treatment aims at keeping the individual in a calm and safe environment while providing behavioral therapy techniques for long-term success.
 Individuals with hallucinogen use disorder may also have an underlying mental health condition such as schizophrenia, anxiety or depression.